Best Summer Flowering Plants to Add Color to Your Garden

 • Maintenance: Cut back in early spring to encourage fresh growth

-Tips for a Thriving Late-Summer Garden in Central Texas
+Tips for a Summer Garden in Central Texas

 Conclusion